In the Same Month

 she urged herself up the crumbling stoop pausing to flick rotten fruit from the landing with the tip of her cane

 I glanced carefully side-long and secret like catching her front door mid slam long peels of paint falling loose dried out and wrinkled revealing what used to be underneath

 I crossed against the light at the desolate intersection

 I didn’t look back.

-Melissa writes poetry and creative nonfiction and is a self-identified dystopian junkie.
+Melissa Mullvihill writes poetry and creative nonfiction and is a self-identified dystopian junkie.
 She was recently published in the June 2017 issue of Poet’s Haven’s, Strange Land.
 She lives in Ohio with her husband, two sons, and labradoodle, Luna(tic).
 She detests writing in the third person about herself more than having to eat beets AND really bad pizza.